 Monzo is a new type of bank, offering customers services based around convenience and technological innovation.
 You won’t find any physical branches - instead Monzo customers can access their accounts, and 24 hour support, via an app.

 If you have a Monzo current account - or if you’re considering getting one - you might want to know how you can make international payments.
 Maybe you need to pay back a friend who lives abroad, or you’re planning a holiday, and need to make a deposit payment to a hotel on the continent.
-This handy guide on Monzo international payments has you covered.
+This handy guide on Monzo international transfers has you covered.

 Monzo is a digital bank, based in the UK.
 Founded in 2015, Monzo’s success and new approach to banking services has led it to be described as a challenger bank.